Zram

 When used for swap, zram (like zswap) allows Linux to make more efficient use of RAM, since the operating system can then hold more pages of memory in the compressed swap than if the same amount of RAM had been used as application memory or disk cache.
 This is particularly effective on machines that do not have much memory.
 In 2012, Ubuntu briefly considered enabling zram by default on computers with small amounts of installed RAM.
 For this same reason, Fedora enabled zram by default starting with release 33.

 Using compressed swap space with zram or zswap also offers advantages for low-end hardware devices such as embedded devices and netbooks.
 Such devices usually use flash-based storage, which has limited lifespan due to write amplification, and may also use it to provide swap space.
 Using zram or zswap reduces the swap usage, which effectively reduces the amount of wear placed on flash-based storage and makes it last longer.
 Using zram also results in significantly reduced I/O for Linux systems that require swapping.

+Additionally, zram in specific workloads can act as a method of nearly doubling memory (albeit at great risk without backup swap) while running faster than if zram was disabled.
+This is usually seen when using zram on low-end hardware alongside garbage-collected and I/O intensive workloads with slow (i.e. USB) storage, where writes to swap may cause long freezes.
+This can make persistent USB Linux installations more usable on low-memory systems.

+Usage by Android

+zram is used by Android as part of its memory management, manufacturers typically referred this feature with their own names such as RAM Plus for Samsung, Extended RAM for Vivo, Memory Extension for Xiaomi, and virtual RAM/RAM Turbo for Honor.